 “An online search led me to Drewberry which did all the work for me.
 Their site enabled me to get Income Protection quotes and policy details from the whole market, so by the time I talked to a Drewberry adviser I already felt well informed.

 “As a dentist, I’m self-employed but I also qualify for NHS sick pay benefits,” explains Rajpreet, “so I needed to find a policy with a six-month deferral period.”

 “Because of the deferral period, and the fact that I’m still young, the premiums were very low.
 This meant that I could lock-in these low premiums with a policy that offers inflation-linked benefits for the future.”

 “I feel good about putting my new dentist Income Protection policy in place as it’s one less thing to worry about down the road,” he says.

 “It means I’ll already have cover in place when I come to take out a mortgage and it also means I’ll never become a burden on my family if the worst should happen.

 “Since taking out my policy with Drewberry I’ve recommended them to a number of the young dentists I work alongside and I know that one’s already taken out a new policy of his own.”

-Rajpreet’s Drewberry adviser, Victoria Slade, recalls, “We recommended that Rajpreet take out a policy with Aviva as they’ve set out their stall to be the most competitive provider for dentists.”
+Rajpreet’s Drewberry adviser, Victoria Slade, recalls, “We recommended that Rajpreet take out a policy with Aviva as they’re one of the most competitive providers for dentists.”